krh5058/aar17_XXXX/ReadMe.txt

 disp
 	- Populates 'monitor' properties.
 Largely driven by PsychToolbox related screen-handling functions.
 This method is static.

+getSID
+	- Prompts for SID input.
+This method is static.

 expset
 	- Populates 'exp', 'misc', and 'out' properties.